KnapsackPro/docs.knapsackpro.com/_posts/2018-12-01-how-to-run-parallel-dynos-on-heroku-ci-to-complete-tests-faster.md

 ## How to run parallel dynos for test suite in Ruby on Rails project

 We can split Ruby tests written in RSpec, Minitest or other tests runners across parallel dynos in a dynamic way where all dynos will finish work at similar time so we will get results about our test suite being green or red as soon as possible.
 To do it we will use [Knapsack Pro](https://knapsackpro.com?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=how-to-run-parallel-dynos-on-heroku-ci-to-complete-tests-faster) tool with its [Queue Mode for dynamic test suite split](https://youtu.be/hUEB1XDKEFY).
-With quantity key, we can set how many parallel dynos we want to use to run our scripts test command.
+With <i>quantity</i> key, we can set how many parallel dynos we want to use to run our <i>scripts test</i> command.

 {% highlight json %}
 {